bmuschko/capa-crash-course/exercises/argo-rollouts/02-blue-green-deployment/solution/solution.md

       └──□ nginx-rollout-69b65b7588-xkjgl  Pod         ✔ Running  12m  ready:1/1
 ```

 You can reach both application versions by making HTTP calls to the corresponding Services.
+The blue Service will route traffic to the inital application version, the green Service will route traffic to the new application version.

 ```
 $ kubectl run tmp --image=alpine/curl:3.14 --restart=Never -it --rm -- curl -sI nginx-blue-service.default.svc.cluster.local:80 | grep Server